marlymarss/km_assessment/README.md

 # Konica Minolta Technical Assessment

-This application implements a game server to communicate with client code provided by Konica Minolta.
+The task was to impplement a game server that can communicate with the client code provided by Konica Minolta.
+This is my solution.

 ## Steps to run app on local server
 1. Clone/download repo